zeyad-mansour/lunar/README.md

 ```
 python lunar.py setup
 ```
-The aimbot works when scoping in (holding down the right mouse button).
+As of now, the aimbot is set to only work when targeting/scoping in (holding down the right mouse button).
+Therefore, it is not recommended to use at a close range.

 ## Future Updates
 - Use TensorRT for faster inference